gradha/gradha.github.io/src/articles/18-adding-objectivec-properties-to-nimrod-objects-with-macros.rst

 ``cleanProperties`` and ``privateFields`` sections.
 These would be recognised as keywords by IDEs and editors.
 We have to settle for fake identifiers.
 It's not bad, but could be worse.
 What is more annoying is that we can't get rid of the explicit ``type`` keyword.
 Why?
-Because the Nimrod compiler still has to parse that code into **VALID AST** before it can pass it to our macro.
+Because the Nim compiler still has to parse that code into **VALID AST** before it can pass it to our macro.
 And it is the ``type`` keyword which tells the parser that what follows should be treated as a ``TypeSection`` with ``TypeDef`` and other stuff instead of say, a ``proc`` definition.
 Here you can hear lisp programmers laughing at our puny syntax limitations.
-Still, Nimrod achieves the power of true macros with little limitations.
-Would it be possible for Nimrod (or just any other language) to allow user code extend the compiler parser with custom DSL rules?
+Still, Nim achieves the power of true macros with little limitations.
+Would it be possible for Nim (or just any other language) to allow user code extend the compiler parser with custom DSL rules?
 I think that would be neat.
 And madness.
 Madness is neat, I'm still patiently waiting for macros which modify the AST of the caller to the shock and horror of anybody reading my code…

-Possibly the most frustrating issue with writing Nimrod macros now is the lack of proper documentation.
+Possibly the most frustrating issue with writing Nim macros now is the lack of proper documentation.
 While there is that `introductory tutorial
 <http://nim-lang.org/tut2.html#building-your-first-macro>`_, the `macros
 module API <http://nim-lang.org/macros.html>`_ seems to have more sections